alphagov/dcs-client/README.md

 https://github.com/alphagov/dcs-client/releases/latest

-## Running the client
+## Using the client

+In development mode, you can run the client either with `gradle` or by producing an executable JAR.

+This section explains how to setup the client and make a request.

+### Prerequisites

+1. Have a running instance of DCS.
+You can start up one locally or use an existing DCS environment.
-1. You will need to specify some configuration details for the DCS client.
-You can do this either by providing a configuration file (see below), or by setting the following environment variables:
+1. Unless you specify a configuration file as a commandline argument when running the client, you will need to configure the following environment variables:

 	* `CLIENT_SIGNING_KEY`: filepath to private key used for signing
 	* `CLIENT_SIGNING_CERT`: filepath to public cert used for signing